Product-sourcing and product quality, including animal welfare

 Introduction

-Wetherspoon has a fully traceable supply chain, and all of the company’s food suppliers have a globally recognised food-production standard, eg accreditation by the British Retail Consortium.
+Wetherspoon has a fully traceable supply chain for food and drinks, with all food suppliers to the company having a globally recognised food production standard, eg accreditation by the British Retail Consortium or globally recognised equivalent.

 There are strict specifications for all products, so that high standards of quality and food safety are met, including: